 Can I reach out to customers through Messages for Business using their phone numbers?
 With Apple Messages for Business, the customer must first start a conversation with your business before you can interact with them.
 Apple doesn't send customer information when they start a Messages for Business conversation.
 Messages for Business sends an anonymous ID, called an opaque ID, that is unique to the customer's conversation with your business.
 Messaging a customer directly using their phone number won't initiate a Messages for Business conversation.

 What is an Opaque ID?
 For privacy, the business doesn’t receive the user’s phone number, email address or iCloud account information.
 The Opaque ID is unique to the relationship between the customer's Apple ID and the business’s business ID.
-A customer has a different opaque ID for every chat they have using Messages for Business.
+A customer has a different Opaque ID for every chat they have using Messages for Business.
 The customer decides if and when to share personal identifying information with the business.
 For more information, see Apple Platform Security

 Can I deploy Messages for Business with only virtual agents?
 Apple recommends a blend of bots, or virtual agents, and human agents to manage Messages for Business.
 The option to escalate to a human agent is mandatory in Messages for Business.
 Therefore, we won't approve a deployment using virtual agents exclusively.